Prix CIRCOM Regional 2025 Entry Pack

 If there is some fault, you will be advised to upload again.
 This can only happen if you label and identify your entry properly, so please remember how important this is.

 It is very important that you do NOT leave entry until the last few days.
-If you do, there could be a bottleneck of video traffic delaying your entry beyond the deadline of Friday 22 March 2024.
+If you do, there could be a bottleneck of video traffic delaying your entry beyond the deadline of Friday 14 March 2025.
 Enter early!

-Finally, stations choosing to broadcast any entry are advised to assure themselves that they do, indeed, have the appropriate rights permissions in writing from the provider and rights owners before broadcast.
-Legal requirements may vary from territory to territory.
-It would be unwise to rely wholly on verbal or unwarranted assurances given in good faith by providers.
+Stations choosing to broadcast any entry are strongly advised to assure themselves that they do, indeed, have the appropriate rights permissions in writing from the provider and rights owners before broadcast.
+Mistakes can be costly and CIRCOM accepts no liability.

 SUBTITLING AND TRANSLATION